aws-samples/eks-workshop/content/beginner/085_scaling_karpenter/automatic_node_provisioning.md

 ## Challenge

 {{% notice tip %}}
 You can install [kube-ops-view](https://www.eksworkshop.com/beginner/080_scaling/install_kube_ops_view/) or just use the **kubectl** cli to visualize the changes and answer the questions below.
-In the answers we will provide the CLI commands that will help you check the resposnes.
+In the answers we will provide the CLI commands that will help you check the responses.
 Remember: to get the url of **kube-ops-view** you can run the following command `kubectl get svc kube-ops-view | tail -n 1 | awk '{ print "Kube-ops-view URL = http://"$4 }'`
 {{% /notice %}}

 Answer the following questions.
 You can expand each question to get a detailed answer and validate your understanding.